lickorice/flood-dashboard/README.md

-# NASA Spaceapps 2020 Submission - A Flood of Ideas
+# PROJECT BAHA: NASA Spaceapps 2020 Submission - A Flood of Ideas
 The details for the challenge can be seen [here](https://2020.spaceappschallenge.org/challenges/confront/flood-ideas/details).

 ## The Team